 Kentucky lawmakers advance bill protecting teachers’ rights to ‘private religious expression’

-The measure would ensure public school teachers and staff have the right to engage in religious activities while on duty, as long as they don’t coerce students.

-The Kentucky House Education committee advanced a measure Tuesday that would enshrine into state law the First Amendment rights of public school staff to engage in “private religious expression” while on the job.
+The Kentucky House Education Committee advanced a measure on Tuesday that would enshrine into state law the First Amendment rights of public school staff to engage in “private religious expression” while on the

 “It was a sad day in America when the Bible was taken out of schools,” bill sponsor Republican Rep. Chris Fugate of Chavies told the committee.
 The U.S. Supreme Court ruled in 1962 that public schools cannot hold prayer, even if participation is not required.